nadyaaudina/UsedCarAuction/README.md

 # UsedCarAuction

-USed Car Auction Prices is the final project for Data Science Bootcamp at Rakamin Academy.
+Used Car Auction Prices is the final project for Data Science Bootcamp at Rakamin Academy.
 I and 6 other collaborators worked together to build a predictive model to achieve the company goals of time efficiency in the used car appraisal.
 We gathered dataset from (https://www.kaggle.com/datasets/tunguz/used-car-auction-prices).
 Our project workflow consists of 4 stages, you can see a summary below: Rakamin Data Science Bootcamp Final Project.

 ## Stage 0: Project Background
    In this stage, we need to understanding the details about the dataset, problem statement, goal, objective and business metrics of our project.